peter-kimanzi/queen-elizabeth-portrait/README.md

 # queen-elizabeth-II-portrait

-queen elizabeth animated portrait in vanill css
+queen elizabeth animated portrait in vanil css

 ##  Technologies used